ethyca/fides/docs/fides/docs/tutorial/pass.md

 # Manage Google Analytics with Fidesctl

 By default, Google Analytics disables "IP Anonymization" (see [the documentation](https://developers.google.com/analytics/devguides/collection/gtagjs/ip-anonymization) for more information).
-The "Minimize User Identifiable Data" Fidesctl Policy resource created earlier in this tutorial is configured to reject data collection of this nature.
+The "Minimize User Identifiable Data" fidesctl Policy resource created earlier in this tutorial is configured to reject data collection of this nature.

 ---